lcsirmaz/minitip/README.md

 COMPILATION

     The program uses the 'readline' library and include files, and the 'glpk' library and include files.
-It should compile without any problem.
+The following line should compile it on linux without any problem:
+        gcc -O3 *.c -lglp -lreadline -o minitip

 AUTHOR